catmando/LocoRuby/README.md

 You can also create a windows short-cut where the target is the LocoRuby page.
 In this case when a user opens the short-cut a new browser window with no history is created, in which the LocoRuby code will begin to run.
 Once the popup is created the original window (with no history) can be deleted.

+During debug you may find dealing with a javascript debugger is incompatible with the popup.
+Just change the dimension key to something like dimension_off, and it will be ignored, and you won't get a popup.

 ##Host and Ports##